iotaledger/identity.rs/documentation/docs/getting-started/decentralized_identifiers/overview.md

 ## Why use IOTA Identity over other implementations?

 IOTA Identity is a framework to implement Self Sovereign Identities on IOTA.
-Inheritly, IOTA provides some unique features that have a major impact on the usability of the framework.
+Inherently, IOTA provides some unique features that have a major impact on the usability of the framework.

 ### Feeless